Trip to Congo DRC in August 2023

 A trip to Congo - Zaire in which we will discover many of the highlights the country has to offer that very few have had the privilege of exploring.

-We will discover some of the best that remains of the ancestral world of Congo rituals, being privileged guests at a Mukanda initiation where we will have access to the initiation camp, where almost a hundred children will pass from childhood to the world of adults after being circumcised.
-This is a secret world, full of masks, rituals and symbolism to which almost no one has had access.
+We will get to know part of the best that remains of the ancestral world of Congo rituals, being privileged guests at a Mukanda initiation where we will have access to the initiatory camp.
+This is a secret world, full of masks, rituals and symbolism.

 Pende tradition